-Treatment options for bladder cancer vary based on the stage of the cancer, the patient's overall health and, in some cases, patient preference.
-Options may include:
+Treatment options for bladder cancer vary based on the stage of the cancer, the patient's overall health and, in some cases, the patient's preference.
+Options include the following:

 Bladder cancer surgery involves the removal of the cancerous tissue.
 Tumors may be surgically removed from the bladder in early-stage bladder cancer.
 If the cancer is far advanced, some or all of the bladder may be removed.